Tawfic-AB/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-displaying contents of current directory in a long format 4-displaying contents of current directory including hidden files, in a long format 5-displaying contents of current directory in a long format with user/group IDs displayed numerically, including hidden files 10-changing directory to the previous one
+3-displaying contents of current directory in a long format 4-displaying contents of current directory including hidden files, in a long format 5-displaying contents of current directory in a long format with user/group IDs displayed numerically, including hidden files 6-creating a script to creat a temporary directory 10-changing directory to the previous one